virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 There are a lot of different data types out there, and they deserve [different treatments](http://blog.appliedinformaticsinc.com/data-mining-challenges-in-data-cleaning/).

-As usual the structure I've planned to get you started consists of having a [general overview](https://searchbusinessanalytics.techtarget.com/definition/data-preparation), and then dive deep into each data processing situation you can encounter.
+As usual the structure Virgilio has  planned to get you started consists of having a [general overview](https://searchbusinessanalytics.techtarget.com/definition/data-preparation), and then dive deep into each data processing situation you can encounter.

 [Here](https://towardsdatascience.com/data-pre-processing-techniques-you-should-know-8954662716d6) you have a gentle end-to-end panoramic view of the entire process.